folio-org/okapi/doc/guide.md

 It works
 ```

+### Example 2: Adding the Auth module

-Note that this works for anyone who can guess a tenant ID.
-That is fine for a
+The previosu example works for anyone who can guess a tenant ID.
+That is fine
-small test module, but real life modules do real work, and need to be
+for a small test module, but real life modules do real work, and need to be
 restricted to privileged users.

-#### The Auth module

-Okapi is supposed to be used together with a proper authorization module, which
-in turn will depend on authentication and permission management and all that.
+In real life we would have a complex set of
+modules managing all kind of authentication and authorization stuff, but for
-Here in this small example we only have Okapi's own test-auth-module to play
+this example we only have Okapi's own test-auth module to play with.
+It will
-with.
-It is just about sufficient to demonstrate what an authenticated request
-would look like.
+not do any serious authentication, but will be just enough to demonstrate how
+to use one.

 As before, the first thing we create is a ModuleDescriptor:
 ```